How To Care For A Flat Rubber Roof

 The beauty of an EPDM roof is that they require very little maintenance and will withstand years of neglect without any leaks or issues.
-However it’s always a good idea to periodically carry out visual checks on your roof.
+However, it’s always a good idea to periodically carry out visual checks on your roof.
 This way you can spot any repair work before they become a serious issue.
-Luckily most EPDM repairs are very easy to carry out and can be done by the Homeowner themselves.
-A useful tip is to also check-up on your rubber roof after a particularly bad spell of weather such as a storm as this will help to spot any little concerns.
+Luckily most EPDM repairs are very easy to carry out and can be done by the homeowners themselves.
+A useful tip is to also check up on your rubber roof after a particularly bad spell of weather such as a storm as this will help to spot any little concerns.

-Sweep your flat roof to remove any debri
+Sweep your flat roof to remove any debris

 As the seasons change one of the easiest & quickest pieces of maintenance you can carry out is sweeping your flat roof.
 Due to the obvious nature that the roof is “flat”, this means that the roof can collect more leaves, twigs, dirt and debris than a pitched roof.
 If left for years and years this can become a safety hazard and can also prevent the rubber roof from working to its best ability, as this can cause pools of water to sit stagnant on the roof.
 It’s also important to periodically clean any gutter and drains to allow the water to flow off the rubber roof.